Brian Robertson (filmmaker)

 Brian Robertson is a Canadian film and television producer and director based in Toronto, Ontario.
 He is most noted as producer of the 2024 film Darkest Miriam, which was a Canadian Screen Award nominee for Best Picture at the 13th Canadian Screen Awards in 2025.

 Between 2020 and 2022, he produced the documentary series Cursed Films for Shudder.
 The series delves into the myths and legends surrounding iconic horror films.
 The series premiered at South by Southwest (SXSW) and has been well-received for its deep and insightful exploration of film history.

-Although principally a producer, he was also co-director with Pavan Moondi of the 2015 film Diamond Tongues.
+Although principally a producer, he also co-directed the 2015 film Diamond Tongues.

 He is the founder and head of the Toronto film production company Low End.